Live Chat Examples And Lessons We Can Learn From Them

 5. Pipeliner Live Chat – Increases Conversion Rates

 Studies have shown that live chat can drive 3x – 5x more conversions and deliver up to 6000% ROI.
 The same report states that customers that use live chat are three times more likely to make purchases versus those who don’t.
-The instant access to your support staff and sales team makes them trust you.
+The instant access to your support staff and the sales team makes them trust you.
 And thus, trust your product.

 Live chat helps with reducing your bounce rate and issues like cart abandonment.
 Moreover, Live chat support during checkout increases sales and revenue.
 You are available for your users 24×7 and are more adept at solving any issue that might make them leave your website without purchasing.